uppedtrout/Better-config/README.md

 The Gate if IAK SAKKAK may be flung wide
 By which the Ancient Ones
 Seek their Vengeance
-Upon the face of the EarthDownloaded from www.holybooks.com Against the Offspring of MARDUK.
+Upon the face of the Earth
+Against the Offspring of MARDUK.
 For what is new
 Came from that which is old